 All work must have meaning, that’s why we get up in the morning.
 When employees are involved in the company’s projects and able to make the link between their daily actions and strategic ambitions, they can contribute and add their stone to the building.
 It’s much more than simply communicating the strategy, each employee must have the freedom to put it into action.

 Well-being at work is crucial to the employee experience, as it is directly related to motivation and therefore performance.
 In addition to material aspects, each employee must be able to feel trusted and responsible.
 What freedom do they have about how to organise their work (pace, hours, etc.)?
 We’re convinced that enjoying work leads to better performance.

 Freedom also means creativity.
 When they’re encouraged to take initiatives, employees will be even more willing to make proposals.
 It’s a question of relevance and, once again, meaning.
 At Sagarmatha, we’ll help you set up interest groups to work on specific topics.

 Links need to be maintained everywhere, at all times.
 Top management, middle management and all employees need to be involved.
-It’s best to create mixed project groups, encourage people to meet up during “off-duty” periods, and plan times for staff to connect with each other, at events but also on an everyday basis (meet-up cafés, warm-ups, charity activities, etc.).
+It’s best to create mixed project groups, encourage people to meet up during “off-duty” periods, and plan times for employees to connect with each other, at events but also on an everyday basis (meet-up cafés, warm-ups, charity activities, etc.).
 So many daily tensions can be solved during these “off” times!